yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 If the ``initialClcwWait`` parameter is positive, at the link startup, Yamcs waits for that number of seconds for a CLCW to be received; once it is received, Yamcs will set the value of the ground counter (called ``vS`` in the spec) to the on-board counter value (called ``nR`` in the spec) received in the CLCW.
 That will ensure that the next command frame sent by Yamcs will contain the counter value expected by the on-board system.

-If the ``initialClcwWait`` parameter is not positive (the value will be ignored) or if no CLCW has been received within the specified time, the synchnoziation has to be initiated manually via the user interface.
+If the ``initialClcwWait`` parameter is not positive (the value will be ignored) or if no CLCW has been received within the specified time, the synchronization has to be initiated manually via the user interface.
 This can be done either waiting again for a new CLCW, setting manually a value for ``vS`` (this requires the operator to know somehow what value the on-board system is expecting) or sending a command to the on-board system to force the on-board counter to the same value like the ground.

 If the ground and on-board systems are not synchronized and a command is received, there are two possible outcomes:

 * if the initialization process has been started (manually or at the link startup with the ``initialClcwWait`` parameter), the command will be put in a wait queue to be sent once the Synchronization took place.
-   * if the initialization process has not been started or has failed, the command will be rejected straing away with the NACK on the Sent acknowledgemnt.
+* if the initialization process has not been started or has failed, the command will be rejected straight away with the NACK on the Sent acknowledgment.

-**AD, BD and BC frames**
+.. rubric:: AD, BD and BC frames

 The CCSDS Standard distinguishes between three types of TC frames (the type is encoded in some bits in the frame primary header):

-    * AD frames contain normal telecommands and they are subjected to COP1 transmission verification.
+* AD frames contain normal telecommands and they are subjected to COP-1 transmission verification.
-    * BD frames contain normal telecommands but they are not subjected to COP1 transmission verification.
+* BD frames contain normal telecommands but they are not subjected to COP-1 transmission verification.
-    * BC frames contain control commands generated by the ground COP1 state machine and they are used to control the on-board state machine.
+* BC frames contain control commands generated by the ground COP-1 state machine and they are used to control the on-board state machine.

 To send BD frames with Yamcs, you can use an attribute on the command called ``cop1Bypass``.
-If the link finds this attribute set to true, it will send the command in a BD frame, bypassing the COP1 verification.
-The BC frames are sent only by the COP1 state machine and it is not possible to send them from the user.
+If the link finds this attribute set to true, it will send the command in a BD frame, bypassing the COP-1 verification.
+The BC frames are sent only by the COP-1 state machine and it is not possible to send them from the user.

-The user interface allows also to deactivate the COP1 and the user can opt for sending all the commands as AD frames or BD frames regardless of the cop1Bypass attribute.
+The user interface allows also to deactivate the COP-1 and the user can opt for sending all the commands as AD frames or BD frames regardless of the cop1Bypass attribute.